EXPLAINER: Recession fears grow. Just how high is the risk?

 Analysts say the U.S. economy, which has thrived for years on the fuel of ultra-low borrowing costs, might not be able to withstand the impact of much higher rates.

 The nation's unemployment rate is at a near-half-century low of 3.6%, and employers are posting a near record number of open jobs.
-So what might cause an economy with such a healthy labor market to suffer a recession?
+Yet even an economy with a healthy labor market can eventually suffer a recession if borrowing becomes costlier and consumers and businesses put a brake on spending.

 Home sales have fallen in response.
 And so have mortgage applications, a sign that sales will keep slowing.
 A similar trend could occur in other markets, for cars, appliances and furniture, for example.